Gion: Traditional Geisha District in Kyoto

 Or Geisha makeover is one of most popular activities in Kyoto among female travellers.
 You can book an English speaking makeover via the link below!

-You can easily extend a visit to the beautiful neighbourhood of Gion district on foot.
-Right off the west side, you can easily access to the city’s iconic river, Kamogawa and there are many cafes and restaurants at the riverbank 🙂 How about sipping green tea and watching a sunset with the gentle sound of the river?
+You can easily extend a visit to/from the beautiful neighbourhood of Gion district to/from Kyoto’s beautiful landmarks on foot.
+For example, right off the west side, you can access to the iconic river, Kamogawa and there are many cafes and restaurants at the riverbank 🙂 How about sipping green tea and watching a sunset with the gentle sound of the river?

 ▶ 5 Nice Viewing Cafes and Restaurants on Kamogawa River, Kyoto